glennklockwood/limelead/content/pages/sysadmin-howtos/beaglebone.md

     $ echo start > /sys/class/remoteproc/remoteproc1/state

-And verify that it's running by either looking at the USR3 LED to confirm that it blinks on and off at half-second intervals, or ask Linux to check on its
+And verify that it's running by either looking at the LED to confirm that it blinks on and off at quarter-second intervals:

-state:
+{{ figure("bbb-hello-pru.gif", alt="Blinking LED controlled by the PRU") }}

+Or ask Linux to check on its state:

     $ cat /sys/class/remoteproc/remoteproc1/state
     running